borgstrom/reeve/README.md

 The server will then upgrade the connection to mutual auth TLS and RPC will be started.

-At the same time the client must open a connection to the event bus on port 4196.
+At the same time the client must open a connection to the Control RPC on port 4196.
 This connection is TLS by default and there is no key exchange.

-To ensure the event bus has been setup correctly the server will send an initializer event over the bus with a random number following connection.
-The agent must call a verifier RPC with this number or the director will close both connections.

 ### Command RPC